BioBoost/object-oriented-programming-using-java/04_storing_and_processing_data/readme.md

 }
 ```

-{% hint style="info" %}
-**Declare a variable before using it**
+> **WARNING** - **Declare a variable before using it**
+>

-You must declare a variable before it can be used.
+> You must declare a variable before it can be used.
 This is a rule for many programming languages but not for all.
 Some programming languages will automatically create variables as they are used.
-{% endhint %}

 While the code below is working perfectly, you will not often see it being written like this by a more experienced programmer.